mchinen/NSKeylessArchiver/README.md

 # NSKeylessArchiver-iOS
 Cocotron-based NSArchiver to provide faster encoding than NSKeyed*chiver when keys are not needed

+## How to use
+Add NSKeylessArchiver and NSKeylessUnarchiver's .h and .m files to your project.
+If you have an arc project, you will need to go into the "Build Phases" tab of your project settings and add the '-fno-objc-arc' flag to both NSKeylessArchiver.m and NSKeylessUnarchiver.m.

+Then, just #import "NSKeylessArchiver.h" and use it like an NSCoder.
+See the performance test project below for a sample.

 ## When to use
 If you have a moderate to large use case for NSKeyedArchiver that does not rely on keys (e.g. uses only -[NSCoder encodeObject:] and -[NSCoder encodeObjectOfObjcType: at:] as opposed to -[NSCoder encodeObject: forKey:]), then you may be able to use this.
 The keyed based encoding and decoding is much slower, because it allows for random access.
 The non-keyed method allows a faster linear, forward-only read and write because it requires the order of encoding and decoding to be fixed.
 Mac OS X has a deprecated NSArchiver/NSUnarchiver, and iOS has this, but is not a public API.